craftercms/docs/source/developers/plugins/blueprints.rst

 |

-We'll now fix the image displayed in the ``Sites`` screen after the blueprint is installed by adding a ``default.png``  file under the ``.crafter/screenshots/``  folder, so now, the blueprint files/folders looks like  this:
+We'll now fix the image displayed in the ``Projects`` screen after the blueprint is installed by adding a ``default.png``  file under the ``.crafter/screenshots/``  folder, so now, the blueprint files/folders looks like  this:

 .. image:: /_static/images/developer/plugins/bp-files-w-default-image.png
    :alt: Plugin Descriptor - Blueprint files and folders with a default image added